William C. Shiel Jr., MD, FACP, FACR

 - discuss with their doctor the use of either alendronate, risedronate, and zoledronate, which have been approved for the prevention and treatment of corticosteroid-induced osteoporosis;

-- discuss with their doctor about having a DXA bone density scan prior to beginning therapy and careful monitoring for osteoporosis during therapy.
+- discuss with their doctor about having a DXA bone density scan as well as blood testing for calcium, kidney function, and vitamin D prior to beginning therapy and monitoring for osteoporosis during therapy.

 Monitoring osteoporosis therapy